weld/weld-testing/junit-jupiter/README.md

 However, we are aware that this might cause trouble if more extensions are competing for parameter resolution.
 In such case, you can turn on explicit parameter resolution and Weld will only resolve parameters which have at least one `jakarta.inject.Qualifier` annotation on them.
 There are two ways to enable it:
-* First option is enabling this globally through a system property - `org.jboss.weld.junit5.explicitParamInjection=true` This property is also available as a constant in our extension class; you can therefore refer to it via `org.jboss.weld.junit5.WeldJunit5Extension.GLOBAL_EXPLICIT_PARAM_INJECTION`.
+* First option is enabling this globally through a system property - `org.jboss.weld.junit.jupiter.explicitParamInjection=true`
+This property is also available as a constant in our extension class; you can therefore refer to it via `org.jboss.weld.junit.jupiter.WeldJUnitJupiterExtension.GLOBAL_EXPLICIT_PARAM_INJECTION`.
 * The other approach is to use `@ExplicitParamInjection(boolean)` on either test method, or test class.
 In case of test class this annotation will enforce the presence on qualifiers on all methods.